flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 # Holds

-Holding patterns, as they are officially known, can be used as a delaying tactic for airborne aircraft, for course reversal, and for gaining altitude prior to crossing terrain in some procedures.
-Typically holding patterns have a racetrack pattern that can easily be spotted on flight trackers.
+Holding patterns, as they are officially known, can be used as a delaying tactic for airborne aircraft, for course reversal, and for gaining altitude before crossing terrain in some procedures.
+Typically, holding patterns have a racetrack pattern that can easily be spotted on flight trackers.
 All holds are made up of segments.
 The segments are shown in the figure below.

 ![DEFINITIONS](../../assets/advanced-guides/holds/Holddefinitions.png){loading=lazy}

 ## Why Hold?
 Holds are always used to delay aircraft near a navigational fix in certain airspace.
-There are a lot of reasons why airplanes might need to hold.
+There are many reasons why airplanes might need to hold.
 Common examples would be:

 - Bad weather passing over the airport
 - Traffic
 - To gain or lose energy in the plane (altitude or speed)
 - To burn off fuel
-- To reverse the course of the aircraft prior to entering a final approach
+- To reverse the course of the aircraft before entering a final approach

-Sometimes holds are used because of topographical constraints.
+Holds are sometimes used because of topographical constraints.
 Innsbruck-Kranebitten International Airport (LOWI) is an excellent example of such a constraint because it is situated in a valley, as seen in the picture below.

 ![LOWI](../../assets/advanced-guides/holds/LOWI.png){loading=lazy}